 Objective

-An international multi-technical Services company had recently acquired a Construction and Services HVAC business and implemented them onto their ANZ-wide ERP software.
+An international multi-technical Services company had recently acquired a Construction and Services HVAC business.
+They had implemented them onto their ANZ-wide ERP software.
 The implementation was done through a Distributor of the ERP and had not gone well.
-There were issues with data take-on, inaccurate setup and functional gaps, that had left the new business unable to complete key processes in the new ERP.
-We were engaged to clean up the data issues, as well as to identity and assist with the implementation of the missing functions.
+There were issues with data take-on, inaccurate setup and functional gaps.
+The new business were unable to complete key processes in the new ERP.

 Solution Delivery

 - We commenced with a set of onsite workshops, aimed at uncovering processes within the business units of the new business.
-Discussions focused on processes prior to the failed ERP roll-out, uncovering the myriad of spreadsheet systems that had been in place.
-The onsite workshops also addressed some of the data issues created by the ERP data take-on, specifically where the Distributor hadn’t considered the data was being loaded into a database shared by multiple, differing, legal entities.
+Discussions focused on processes prior to the failed ERP roll-out.
+We quickly discovered a messy web of spreadsheet systems that had been in place.
+The onsite workshops also addressed some of the data issues created by the ERP data take-on.
+We specifically looked at where the Distributor hadn’t considered that the data was being loaded into a database shared by multiple, differing, legal entities.

 - After the workshops, a functional hit list was developed.
 This addressed both the significant deficits, as well as minor process tweaks.

-- A data cleanup list was compiled, listing all the system or data adjustments required in order to clean up the failed data take-on.
+- We also compiled a data clean-up list.
+This included all the system or data adjustments required in order to clean up the failed data take-on.
 Some table entries were corrected, others needed to be removed and reloaded.
 Work was either performed onsite, time permitting, or remotely.

-- The business identified which of the new functions they needed and new process documents were developed for them and used as the basis for “train the trainer” training.
+- The business identified which of the new functions they needed.
+We documented new processes for them and used these as the basis for “train the trainer” training.

 Achievements